 No less than Warren Buffett is now BofA’s largest shareholder, through his Berkshire Hathaway Inc. (NYSE:BRK.A, NYSE:BRK.B).
 And the Oracle of Omaha is fond of saying that his favorite holding period is “forever.”

 That seems likely true for BAC stock as well.

-Diageo owns classic brands like Johnnie Walker whiskey, Tanqueray gin, Smirnoff vodka, and Harp and Guinness beer, among many others.
+Diageo owns classic brands like Johnnie Walker whisky, Tanqueray gin, Smirnoff vodka, and Harp and Guinness beer, among many others.
 What most have in common is a timeless quality and worldwide brand recognition.

 As a result, while beverage giants like Coca-Cola (NYSE:KO) and Anheuser Busch InBev (NYSE:BUD) have struggled with profit growth, Diageo grew operating profits by 5.8% in fiscal 2019 and expects consistent growth going forward.

-Yet with a trailing multiple of 24.3, and with a dividend yield of 2.1%, Diageo stock isn’t all that dearly valued.
+Yet with a trailing multiple of 22.1 and a dividend yield of more than 2%, Diageo stock isn’t all that dearly valued.
 Long-term investors would do well to own DEO and perhaps use the dividends to buy a bottle or two of fine whisky.

 But even with that uncertainty, Medtronic (NYSE:MDT) isn’t going anywhere.
 The company’s devices are an integral part of modern medicine, ranging from pacemakers to stents to bone grafts to imaging systems.

 Even the risks involved in the sector look priced into MDT.
 Medtronic’s days of double-digit annual growth may well be behind it, but it’s not finished increasing earnings or dividends.
 MDT stock likely isn’t finished rising, either.